K2Ahmadi/Credit-Card-Default-Risk-Prediction/README.md

  1. Exploratory Data Analysis
  2. Data Cleaning & Data Preprocessing
- 3. Implementing, Tuning, Testing Machine learning Models
+ 3. Implementing, Tuning, and Testing Machine learning Models

 For further details, please refer to the code provided in this repository.